Our Response to Covid-19

 Any tenant that has difficulty paying rent should contact their Tenancy Manager as soon as possible.
 We will work with you to discuss a range of options that can help sustain your tenancy and avoid debt.

 If you currently pay rent by visiting a bank branch and wish to reduce the need to leave your home, we encourage you to set up Internet Banking or CentrePay (a bill paying service which is free for Centrelink recipients).
 Contact your Tenancy Manager to discuss these options.

 For more information on how we support tenants if your income changes, please see our Rent Policy.

 Property Repairs And Maintenance

-If we are completing any urgent repairs in your home, staff and contractors will call before visiting to ask a few questions about your current health and recent overseas travel.
+If we are completing any repairs or maintenance works in your home, staff and contractors will call before visiting to ask a few screening questions.
 If a member of your household is feeling unwell or is at increased risk, we may reschedule the repair.